dabbler0/dotsai/README.md

 Making a Contestant
 -------------------
-See `naive.coffee` for an example.
+See `naive.coffee` or `random.coffee` for examples.
 You will recieve first a single line with the dimensions of the board, first width and then height:
 ```
 5 10
 ```